Azure/acr/docs/teleport/aks-getting-started.md

----
-title: Integrate Azure Container Registry and Project Teleport with Azure Kubernetes Service
-description: Learn how to integrate Azure Kubernetes Service (AKS) with Azure Container Registry (ACR) and Project Teleport
-services: container-service
-ms.topic: article
-ms.date: 02/22/2021
----

 # Integrate Azure Container Registry and Project Teleport with Azure Kubernetes Service (preview)

 [Project Teleport][project-teleport] allows container hosts to access pre-expanded layers within an [Azure Container Registry (ACR)][acr] that is in the same region as the container host.
 Using pre-expanded layers removes the time for compute and memory to decompress layers that are already available within the Azure network.
 Removing this decompression also reduces the time to create the instance of the running container.

-Using Project Teleport with ACR and AKS is in preview.
+Using Project Teleport with ACR and AKS is in private preview.
+See [Enable Project Teleport on an ACR](#enable-project-teleport-on-an-acr) for access.

 > AKS preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 AKS previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.
 AKS preview features aren't available in Azure Government or Azure China 21Vianet clouds.
 For more information, see the following support articles:
 >